|The Frankfurt-Tipp rating:|

-Every year the friends Hannes (Florian David Fitz), his wife Kiki (Julia Koschitz), Michael (Jürgen Vogel), Dominik (Johannes Allmayer) and his wife Mareike (Victoria Mayer) meet for a bicycle tour in summer.
-This year Hannes and Kiki have chosen the target.
-From Frankfurt it should go to Belgium.
-And also Hannes brother Finn (Volker Bruch) should join the troop.
-The atmosphere is exuberant and one looks forward to a few happy days among friends, to a break from the typical everyday problems.
-But when they meet Finn and Hannes' mother (Hannelore Elsner) at their first stop, Hannes tells them that this trip has a completely different reason: he was diagnosed with ALS and he doesn't have much time left.
-His desire is to die with dignity.
-It has therefore decided to make use of euthanasia in Belgium.
-With the bike tour he wants to say goodbye to his friends and life and enjoy a few last, carefree days.
-After a first shock, Michael and the others decide that they want to make this short time as beautiful and exciting as possible for Hannes - and recognize for themselves how beautiful and precious life can be…
+Every year the friends Hannes (Florian David Fitz), his wife Kiki (Julia Koschitz), Michael (Jürgen Vogel), Dominik (Johannes Allmayer) and his wife Mareike (Victoria Mayer) meet in the summer for a joint bike tour.
+This year Hannes and Kiki have chosen the destination.
+From Frankfurt, they are heading to Belgium.
+And Hannes' brother Finn (Volker Bruch) is also to join the group.
+The mood is jolly and they are looking forward to a few happy days among friends, to a break from the typical everyday problems.
+But when they meet Finn and Hannes' mother (Hannelore Elsner) at their first stop, Hannes reveals to them that this trip has a completely different reason: he has been diagnosed with ALS and doesn't have much time left.
+His wish is to die with dignity.
+That is why he has decided to seek euthanasia in Belgium.
+With the bike tour he wants to say goodbye to his friends and to life and enjoy a few last, carefree days.
+After an initial shock, Michael and the others decide that they want to make this short time for Hannes as beautiful and exciting as possible - and thereby realize themselves how beautiful and precious life can be.

-Florian David Fitz masters the difficult challenge of not letting his play seem artificial, quite excellently.
-Almost more convincing than him, Julia Koschitz plays a woman who has to come to terms with the imminent death of her great love and who tries everything to stay strong for Hannes, so that he still has a few beautiful last hours and important, unforgettable memories left for her.
-Koschitz's game does without any theatricality, is extremely true-to-life and therefore really gets the viewer's heart in several moments.
-Jürgen Vogel is also perfectly cast as a womanizer and child's head, but he is well aware of his responsibility as his best friend and supports Hannes in exactly the right way on this difficult path.
+Florian David Fitz masters the difficult challenge of not letting his acting seem contrived quite brilliantly.
+Almost more convincingly than he does, Julia Koschitz plays a woman who must come to terms with the imminent death of the love of her life and who tries everything to stay strong for Hannes, so that he will have a few more beautiful last hours and she will still have important, unforgettable memories.
+Koschitz's play does without any theatricality, is extremely true to life and, precisely because of this, really goes to the viewer's heart in several moments.
+Also perfectly cast is Jürgen Vogel as a womanizer and child-head, who is, however, well aware of his responsibility as a best friend and stands by Hannes in just the right way on this difficult path.

-To say that Miriam Stein ("Goethe!"), Volker Bruch ("Westwind"), Victoria Mayer ("The smile of the deep-sea fish") and Johannes Allmayer ("Vincent wants the sea"), on the other hand, are degraded to secondary figures, is certainly wrong.
+To say that Miriam Stein (Goethe!), Volker Bruch (Westwind), Victoria Mayer (Das Lächeln der Tiefseefische) and Johannes Allmayer (Vincent will Meer), on the other hand, are relegated to supporting characters is surely wrong.
 Nevertheless, Fitz, Koschitz and Vogel are clearly in the foreground, but are really perfectly supported by the rest of the ensemble.
-Even though some moments may seem a bit badly constructed, the actors make sure at every moment that the friendship between the characters is real.
-And this is one of the most important factors for the emotional effect of the story.
+Even if some moments seem a bit too contrived, the actors make sure at every moment that the friendship between the characters feels genuine.
+And that is one of the most important factors for the emotional impact of the story.